Jellyfishboy/musk/README.md

 #Musk

-Musk is a responsive e-commerce template built using Yeoman, Grunt, Bower, HTML5, CSS3 and Handlebar templating.
+Musk is a responsive e-commerce template built using Yeoman, Grunt, Bower, HTML5, CSS3, JavaScript and Handlebar templating.
 It as an open source template for other developers to utilise in their applications.

 ##Getting started